 And so we hope to increase the sustainability of this initiative by making life better for the local people as well as for the elephants.

 Freeing Lake Banzena from human useOne of the first priorities for this project was relocating the recent human settlement at Lake Banzena.
 The settlers were agreeable to relocating to an area of suitable pasture if water infrastructure could be provided there.
-The relocation has been completed, along with provision of water and training for managing water and pasture resources at the new site.
+The relocation was completed, along with provision of water and training for managing water and pasture resources at the new site.